CBD Dosage: How Much Is "Too Much"?

 These negative side effects, which may be seen after high CBD dosage or when combining CBD with other drugs or substances, can include:

-If you are concerned you may have consumed too much CBD, it is important to seek the advice of a trusted healthcare provider.
+Most people won't experience any of these side effects when using CBD.
+But, as with anything, people can react differently.
+If you are concerned you may have consumed too much CBD, seek the advice of a trusted healthcare provider.

 CBD drops, CBD flower, and more